 Preparation of general ledger and trial balance are two primary actions in the accounting cycle.
-The key difference is that general ledger is a set of accounts that contain detailed transactions conducted, while the trial balance is a statement that records the general ledger ending balances.
+The critical difference is that general ledger is a set of accounts that contain detailed transactions conducted.
+At the same time, the trial balance is a statement that records the general ledger ending balances.

-- A general ledger is the principal set of accounts.
-It is the main accounting record of a company.
+- A general ledger is the principal set of accounts and primary accounting records of a company.
 The ledger provides a complete record of accounting transactions conducted within a financial year.
-The information in general ledgers is collected from journals which is the primary book of accounts.
+The information in general ledgers is collected from journals, which is the primary book of accounts.
 It includes debit and credit entries of transactions.
 It is generally separated as a different asset class like owners’ equity, assets, liabilities, revenues, and expenses.
 All the amounts related to the respective business are posted from the journal.
-The ledger may be prepared for any time frame as and when required by the Organization be it a Fiscal year or Calendar year.
+The ledger may be prepared for any time frame as and when required by the Organization, be it a Fiscal year or Calendar year.

-- A trial balance is a statement that shows the total balance amounts of all the ledger accounts for the specific period i.e. for a month, quarter, semi-annually, annually.
-In other words, taking all the ledger balances and presenting them in a single worksheet as on a particular date is Trial Balance.
-It basically gives a quick overview of the balances of different heads of accounts.
+- A trial balance is a statement that shows the total balance amounts of all the ledger accounts for the specific period, i.e., for a month, quarter, semi-annually, annually.
+In other words, taking ledger balance and presenting them in a single worksheet as on a particular date is Trial Balance.
+It gives a quick overview of the balances of different heads of accounts.

 Example of General Ledger